“There is nothing more fundamental than knowing what you are putting in your mouth.”

 Bread in various forms serves as the global “staff of life.”
-In recent years, American consumers have generalized that ALL bread and flour, mainly wheat, are food enemies.
+American consumers have generalized that ALL bread and flour, mainly wheat, are food enemies in recent years.
 Wrongly accused, bread/flour are not the real villains.
-The actual food villains are the highly processed refined flavorless bags of flour that line the shelves of supermarkets.
+The actual food villains are the highly processed refined flavorless bags of flour that line the supermarkets’ shelves.

-Unlike our agrarian ancestors who either milled grains at home or trekked daily to the local mill for flour, you live in a culture where flour is commercially milled then bagged or converted into bread.
+Unlike our agrarian ancestors, who either milled grains at home or trekked daily to the local mill for flour, you live in a culture where grain is industrially milled.
 With this convenience comes a price.
-The unfortunate price you pay for the convenience of ready-made bread and flour is that ” refined grains lack most of the original nutrients but still contain almost all of the calories.”
-Foods made with refined flours contribute to weight gain and significant health issues as well
+In their book, It Starts With Food: Discover the Whole30 and Change Your Life in Unexpected Ways, Dallas and Melissa Hartwig explain from a nutritional standpoint how foods made with refined flours contribute to weight gain and significant health issues as well.

-Unless you possess a diagnosed allergy to a particular grain, going gluten free is not your free ticket for maintaining weight and health.
-Gluten-free grains like rice, amaranth, buckwheat, corn, millet, and teff (just to list a few) undergo a similar refining process as their non-gluten counterparts.
+Unless you possess a diagnosed allergy to a particular grain, going gluten-free is not your free ticket for maintaining weight and health.
+Gluten-free grains like rice, amaranth, buckwheat, corn, millet, and teff (to list a few) undergo a similar refining process as their non-gluten counterparts.
 Even if you purchase store-bought GF flour, you still consume nutritionally inferior refined flour.

 The simple solution: grind your grain at home.

 My home milling journey began eight years ago when I received a diagnosis of acute Lyme Disease.
-Debilitated by the insidious effects of the disease, I needed to reboot my immune system and revitalize my body.
-Partnering medication with nutritional rehabilitation, I plunged myself into researching all I could regarding optimum nutrition.
+Debilitated by the disease’s insidious effects, I needed to reboot my immune system and revitalize my body.
+Partnering with medication with nutritional rehabilitation, I plunged myself into researching all I could regarding optimum nutrition.
 I concluded that refined and processed foods offered little nourishment to help heal my sick body.

-While undergoing treatment for Lyme Disease, I attended a workshop, hosted by Sue Becker, that focused on the nutritional benefits of home-ground flour.
-I sat spellbound for the entire forty minute talk.
-The information from the workshop coupled with the knowledge about grain from my farmer-husband convinced me to start milling grains at home.
-I implore you to read Sue’s riveting, The Essential Home-Ground Flour Book: Learn Complete Milling and Baking Techniques, Includes 100 Delicious Recipes and thank me later.
+While undergoing treatment for Lyme Disease, I attended a workshop, hosted by Sue Becker, that focused on home-ground flour’s nutritional benefits.
+I sat spellbound for the entire forty-minute talk.
+The workshop’s information, coupled with the knowledge about grain from my farmer-husband, convinced me to start milling grains at home.
+I implore you to read Sue’s riveting book, The Essential Home-Ground Flour Book: Learn Complete Milling and Baking Techniques, Includes 100 Delicious Recipes, and thank me later.

 My story of Lyme disease is almost a decade old now, and I am in optimum health.